-- 1 A claim arising under an appropriation made by the Legislature during the fiscal year to - 2 which the appropriation applies, and falling within the jurisdiction of the court commission, may - 3 be submitted by: - 1.
-A claimant whose claim has been rejected by the state agency concerned or by the - 5 State Auditor. - 6 2.
-The head of the state agency concerned in order to obtain a determination of the matters - 7 in issue.
+A claim arising under an appropriation made by the Legislature during the fiscal year to which the appropriation applies, and falling within the jurisdiction of the court commission, may be submitted by:

+1. A claimant whose claim has been rejected by the state agency concerned or by the State Auditor.

+2. The head of the state agency concerned in order to obtain a determination of the matters in issue.

-- 8 3.
-The State Auditor in order to obtain a full hearing and consideration of the merits. - Committee on Government and Finance.
+3. The State Auditor in order to obtain a full hearing and consideration of the merits.

+When such submittal is made, the clerk shall give a copy of the submittal to the Joint Committee on Government and Finance.
 If the Joint Committee on Government and Finance shall so direct, the clerk shall place such claim on its docket.
 Upon its placement on the docket, the regular procedure, so far as applicable, shall govern the consideration of the claim by the court commission.
 If the court commission finds that the claimant should be paid, it shall certify the approved claim and award to the head of the appropriate state agency, the State Auditor and to the Governor.
-The Governor may thereupon instruct the Auditor to issue his or her warrant in be subject to further review by the Auditor upon any matter determined and certified by the court commission.
+The Governor may thereupon instruct the Auditor to issue his or her warrant in payment of the award and to charge the amount thereof to the proper appropriation.
+The Auditor shall forthwith notify the state agency that the claim has been paid.
+Such an expenditure shall not be subject to further review by the Auditor upon any matter determined and certified by the court commission.